chengqianghuang/exp-anomaly-detector-AIOps/README.md

 Hope you enjoy it.

 Some take away from the experiments:
-* The most critical factor that determines the result is the features
+* The most critical factor that determines the result is the identification of the vital features
 * The second critical factor is the scale of the features, different scale methods lead to very distinct results
 * The tuning of the parameters is not as critical as expected, e.g., epoches and batch size in neural network training, and thresholds selection.